Breaking News | Palm oil price further increases in Enugu major markets

 However, Mr Ify Ochulugha, another palm oil dealer at Garki market, expressed the hope that the price of the commodity might remain relatively stable.

-Ochulugha said that there was much production of palm oil during the harvest season as it would make it available for sale until next season.
+Ochulugha said that there was much production of palm oil during the harvest season as it would make it available for sale untill next season.

 “I am hopeful that the price of palm oil will not increase further than this because many producers were committed in palm oil production this year,” she said.